Dadido3/D3config/README.md

     Eat, Sleep bool
 }{true, false}

-// Pass an object to be written at the path ".todo" err := c.Set(".todo", str) if err != nil {
+// Pass an object to be written at the path ".todo". err := c.Set(".todo", str) if err != nil {
     t.Error(err)